eugene-eeo/midas/README.md

    [1,2,1,2,3,4,3,4,..] => [1,2,1,2], [2,1,2,3], [1,2,3,4], ...
    ```

-2. We calculate the agreed direction of each chunk.
+2. We calculate the _agreed direction_ of each chunk.
+A chunk agrees on one direction if it is
-   A chunk agrees on one direction if it is in ascending/descending
+   in ascending/descending order.
+For instance, `[1,2,3,4]` agrees on the +1 direction, and
-   order.
-For instance, `[1,2,3,4]` agrees on the +1 direction, and `[4,3,2,1]`
+   `[4,3,2,1]` agrees on -1, but `[1,2,1,0]` is neither so we treat it as if it agrees on 0.
-   agrees on -1, but `[1,2,1,0]` is neither so we treat it as if it
+   Another way to think about this is that we consider the _differences_ between the values;
-   agrees on 0.
+   if they are all < 0 then we decide that the direction is -1, etc.

 3. Sum all of the directions.
 If this sum is < 0 then we treat it as
    if the user does direction -1 (left/up), otherwise we guess direction